Last updated November 12th, 2021

 Please be aware that your marriage/civil partnership ceremony must be conducted under the current NI Executive restrictions.

-Numbers at marriage and civil partnership ceremonies will be determined by a risk assessment carried out by the venue.
+Numbers at marriage and civil partnership ceremonies will be determined by a risk assessment carried out by the venue taking account of the individual circumstances of each and consideration of all relevant public health advice and industry guidance.

 A religious/belief officiant can carry out a marriage ceremony at any location in Northern Ireland, it does not have to be an approved venue.
 It is the responsibility of the religious/belief officiant to ensure that COVID-19 restrictions are adhered to.

 Currently you can only give notice for your marriage or civil partnership by post.
 Please send your original completed marriage or civil partnership notice forms to the relevant office, along with actual full birth certificates and photocopies of your passports.
-For religious and belief marriages you can send a cheque for £44.00 (£22.00 per notice) made payable to Causeway Coast and Glens Borough Council, or we can contact you for payment by telephone.
+For religious and belief marriages you can send a cheque for £52.00 (£22.00 per notice & £8.00 for the marriage certificate) made payable to Causeway Coast and Glens Borough Council, or we can contact you for payment by telephone.
 After the marriage ceremony takes place, please return schedule by post or leave in secure post box at the relevant office location.
 Staff will register and post out your marriage certificate.

 Latest Government Restrictions